 This unique set of characteristics has made nickel-based alloys an indispensable category of material for aerospace manufacturing.
 In fact, these alloys constitute roughly 50% of modern aircraft engines by weight.
 Their excellent high-temperature properties make them the material of choice for the hottest sections of gas turbine aircraft engines.
 Two of the most common alloys for these demanding applications are Inconel alloy 625 and Inconel alloy 718.

 Inconel alloys are among the most compositionally complex metallic alloys ever deployed for commercial use.
+They typically combine nickel with chromium, aluminum and titanium in very precise ratios.
 In addition to aircraft engine applications, they are used in other demanding environments such as nuclear reactors, rocket engines, industrial furnaces and heat exchangers.
 Recently a new use case has emerged – hypersonic missiles and aircraft.

 A typical sheet metal forming operation starts with a trimmed sheet blank and plastically deforms the blank into a desired three-dimensional shape with a mechanical press.
 The tool set usually consists of a punch and a die.
 Sheet metal forming may be performed as a cold working process or at elevated temperatures.
 Many types of alloys, including aluminum, titanium and Inconel, can be hot formed to improve ductility and reduce required forming loads.
 The forming parameters for each type of alloy are unique.
 The varying behavior of these alloys under specific temperatures and strain rates is complex.